Troubleshooting Dodge ABS Light & How to Fix It

 ABS Control Module Malfunction

 If the ABS control module fails, it cannot properly receive and process the signals from the wheel speed sensors and other sensors.
 This can result in the ABS braking or pulsating randomly during driving or even failing to activate during hard braking.
 Another indication that the module has a failure is when the speedometer is not working when the ABS light is on.
 The possible fault code for this is U0121 – loss of communication to ABS.
 Another possible fault code is the C2116 – Pump supply low voltage.
-This is common in Dodge RAM 1500.
+This is common in the Dodge RAM 1500.

 Broken Brake Light Switch